irfanghapar/rice-rescue/README (1).md

 If you are using the stable channel and want an even more recent version of the Flutter SDK, switch to the beta channel using flutter channel beta, and then run flutter upgrade.

-### 1. Adding a package dependency to your local clone
+#### 1. Adding a package dependency to your local clone

-To add the package, for example flutter_svg, to your repositories:
+To add the package for example, flutter_svg, to your repositories:

-#### Depend on it

-Open the `pubspec.yaml` file located inside the app folder, and add css_colors: under dependencies.
+Open the `pubspec.yaml` file inside the app folder, and add css_colors: under dependencies.

 Install it

-From the terminal:
+##### 1.1 From the terminal:

 ```bash
 # Visual Studio Code